jorgeazevedo/hello-world/README.md

 This is a simple hello world program whose purpose is not to illustrate how to program, but what to do after the program is finished.
-Namely, how to publish a software under the GPL and package it for distribution in Debian systems
+Namely, how to publish a piece of software under the GPL and package it for distribution in Debian systems.